music87/Game-in-Excel/WhackAMole/README.txt

+This is just designed by 'function' and 'macro'.
 Start game by 'ctrl+P'.
 Move the selected cell by 'ctrl+YHGJ' to catch string '打我呀'.
 The string '打我呀' will jump every two seconds.